 Locust Point The Locust Point neighborhood encompasses the area south of Downtown extending to Memorial Boulevard.
 The area supports a combination of residentiual, commercial, and light industrial uses.
 The residential area in the eastern portion contains modest single-family houses and is serviced by Bester Elementary School, which also provides open recreational space.

 Wilson Boulevard Along the City's southern edge, the Wilson Boulevard neighborhood offers a traditional residential setting of single-family homes.
 Plentiful neighborhood shopping and two churches service this area.

-West End The West End neighborhood offers a large residential area with older row homes and small-lot detahced homes, as well as mid-sized newer housing at its north end.
-This vibrant neighborhood includes nine churches, Winter Street and Salem Avenue elementary schools, Western Heights Middle School, and the Marshall Street Education Center.
+West End The West End neighborhood offers a large residential area with older row homes and small-lot detached homes, as well as mid-sized newer housing at its north end.
+This vibrant neighborhood includes nine churches, Salem Avenue elementary school, Western Heights Middle School, and the Marshall Street Education Center.
 Neighborhoods in the West End enjoy access to Hellane and Rockwillow Parks, occupying 25 acres on either side of Salem Avenue, as well as two playgrounds.
 Several major thoroughfares and public transportation provide good accessibility for residents.
 Nearby neighborhood and regional shopping centers further enhance this area's appeal.